Coercive & Controlling Behaviour

 - Changes to work patterns, employment status or routes to work

 It is possible to state that you were acting in the best interest of the victim, so long as you can show the behaviour was reasonable in the circumstances.
 The court’s test for reasonable behaviour is whether a reasonable person, given the same circumstances, would have done the same.

-When allegations of domestic abuse are made the accused person is often prohibited from staying at their home address, or having any contact with the alleged victim.
+When allegations of domestic abuse are made, the accused person is often prohibited from staying at their home address, or having any contact with the alleged victim.
 With such a stressful time, it is important that you have a solicitor who is available to discuss your case when you need that support, as well as one who will fight for you in court.
-We can advise on the best way to prepare and present your case, and will work tirelessly to secure the best possible outcome for you.
+Contact our professional solicitors.
+They can advise on the best way to prepare and present your case and will work tirelessly to secure the best possible outcome for you.